mrinjamul/mess-management-backend/README.md

 # Mess Management System Backend Server

 This system is designed to help manage our Mess.
-It is used to members, attendance, transactions and generate billing per month for members based on their attendence.
+It is used to members, attendance, transactions and generate billing per month for members based on their attendance.

 Hosted at [akhp](https://akhp.onrender.com/).